TheGlitchDoctor/RepairOnGO-Android-App/README.md

-MADE BY - Tushar Bana & Saloni Dave
+THIS APPLICATION IS MADE BY - Tushar Bana & Saloni Dave